okostroma/mogo/README.md

 ### GULP

 Before instaling Gulp download JavaScript runtime built - Node.js https://nodejs.org/en/.
 You can use terminal of Node.js or your local terminal in VSCode, Sublime Text 3, etc.
-1. Install the gulp command line utility npm install --global gulp-cli
+1. Install the gulp command line utility: npm install --global gulp-cli
-2. Create a project directory and navigate into it npx mkdirp my-project cd my-project
+2. Create a project directory and navigate into it: npx mkdirp my-project cd my-project

   Or invoke The Right-click menu in your folder and choose

-3. Create a package.json file in your project directory npm init
+3. Create a package.json file in your project directory: npm init
-4. Install the gulp package in your devDependencies npm install --save-dev gulp
+4. Install the gulp package in your devDependencies: npm install --save-dev gulp
-5. Verify your gulp versions
+5. Verify your gulp versions:
   gulp --version
-6. Create a gulpfile
+6. Create a gulpfile:
    All tasks in gulpfile.js have already been written so you can choose if they are nessesary or not

  ### SASS